Hiranandani Foundation School, Thane

 Hiranandani Foundation School Thane is a school located in the Hiranandani Estate in the state of Maharashtra Thane, India.
 It was founded by Lakhumal Hiranand Hiranandani.

 The school was founded in 1999.
 It is affiliated to Indian Certificate of Secondary Education (ICSE) board for 10th class and Indian School Certificate (ISC) for 12th class.

+The school offers multiple sports programs and coaching.
+The school is popular for its football team which has participated and achieved great results in multiple local, district and state level competitions.
+Other notable sports include basketball and track, with multiple students getting selected for national events and competitions.

+The school also offers a classroom and integrated program with IITians Spectrum Edutech to assist in the preparation for various entrance exams and Olympiads.

 It is the sister school of Hiranandani Foundation School Powai (ICSE) in Hiranandani Gardens in Powai.